Japanese Porcelain marks

 |

-824. Literally hundreds of companys produced dinnerware with European or Western style designs.
+824. Literally hundreds of companies produced dinnerware with European or Western style designs.
 It is not a Noritake mark, but is similar in design to those made during that period.
 Many of these companies were in business for very short periods of time.
 Style suggests a post WWII date, possible 1960s.

 Click here to see large picture